 You could choose to walk, ride a bike or quadricycle, rent a Segway.
 The mode doesn’t matter.
 This is one place for all ages.

-There is a kids playground, adventure thrill from zip line or Ferris wheel.
-There are food trucks lined along the pier offering from the famous Poutine to burgers and ice cream.
+There is a kids’ playground, adventure thrill from zip line or Ferris wheel.
+There are food trucks lined along with the pier offering from the famous Poutine to burgers and ice cream.
 Grab a bite or a cup of coffee and sit by the riverside to relax.

-In summer, there are many events/concerts in the night.
+In summer, there are many events/concerts at night.
 With music and lights, it feels like a party.

 Poutine – A trip to Montreal is incomplete without eating the Poutine.
 It is a typical version of French fries topped with cheese curds and gravy.
 We had it from a food truck at the pier.
 There are different versions of Poutine available with various toppings.
 Although the first look isn’t appealing, it tastes yummy.
 It was hard for us to resist and hence no photograph.

 Smoked meat sandwich – The smoked beef meat is served with mustard over rye bread and people vouch for it.